Acupressure Points for Gas Relieve and Prevention

 The Three Mile Point

-The Three Mile Point, also known as Stomach 36 or Zu San Li, refers to acupressure points that help reinforce energy while walking miles on end without feeling exhausted.
-One finds this point when bending one’s leg slightly and placing four fingers below one’s kneecap.
+The Three Mile Point, also known as Stomach 36 or Zu San Li, refers to acupressure points that help reinforce energy, allowing individuals to walk for miles without feeling exhausted.
+One can locate this point by bending one’s leg slightly and placing four fingers below the kneecap.
 Start with your index finger at the base of your kneecap and end where your little finger rests on the outer side of the shinbone.

 More information about Acupressure Points for Constipation

 Here, one finds a soft spot known as The Three Mile Point.
-Following the steps mentioned above, applying pressure helps with overall energy, boosts the immune system, and enhances the digestive system when one is vomiting and feels bloated, constipated, nauseous, and gasping.
+Following the steps mentioned above, applying pressure can help alleviate overall energy, boost the immune system, and enhance the digestive system when experiencing symptoms such as vomiting, bloating, constipation, nausea, and gas.

 Center of Power and Sea of Energy or Stomach points: